555 Mission Street Suite 3000, San Francisco, CA 94105-0921 USA

-Chuck Stevens is a partner in the San Francisco office of Gibson, Dunn & Crutcher and Co-Chair of the firm’s White Collar Defense and Investigations Practice Group.
-Mr. Stevens’ practice focuses on the representation of corporate clients in government investigations, internal investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and corporate fraud.
+Chuck Stevens is a partner in the San Francisco office of Gibson, Dunn & Crutcher and a member of the firm’s White Collar Defense and Investigations Practice Group.
+His practice focuses on the representation of corporate clients in government investigations, internal investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and corporate fraud.

-Mr. Stevens is consistently recognized by state and national legal publications for his work on high-stakes investigations and litigation matters.
-The Daily Journal recently named Mr. Stevens a 2020 Top White Collar Lawyer in California, and The Best Lawyers in America recognized him as its San Francisco Lawyer of the Year for Bet-the-Company Litigation and ranked him in the Commercial Litigation and Criminal Defense: White Collar practice areas.
-Chambers USA: America’s Leading Lawyers consistently ranks Mr. Stevens Band 1 in California Litigation: White-Collar Crime & Government Investigation and recently described him as a “household name,” in white collar defense who is ‘particularly skilled in successfully representing clients in healthcare enforcement matters…and government contract fraud.”
-He is also recognized by Global Investigation Review (GIR) Who’s Who Legal for Investigations and Business Crime Defense.
+Chuck is consistently recognized by state and national legal publications for his work on high-stakes investigations and litigation matters.
+Most recently, Lawdragon named Chuck to its 2023 Leading Global Litigators guide, featuring these “worldly wonders” who “are at the forefront of resolving disputes across a globe that seems ever smaller and infinitely more troubled.”
+The Daily Journal named Chuck a 2020 Top White Collar Lawyer in California, and The Best Lawyers in America recognized him as its San Francisco Lawyer of the Year for Bet-the-Company Litigation (2019) and ranked him in the Commercial Litigation and Criminal Defense: White Collar practice areas (2024).
+Chambers USA: America’s Leading Lawyers consistently ranks Chuck Band 1 in California Litigation: White-Collar Crime & Government Investigation (15 years ranked), and recently described him as a “household name,” in white collar defense who is ‘particularly skilled in successfully representing clients in healthcare enforcement matters…and government contract fraud.”
+He is also recognized by Global Investigation Review (GIR) and Who’s Who Legal for Investigations and Business Crime Defense (2023).

 Representative Government and Internal Investigations

 Representative Civil Litigation Matters